allegro/allegro.tech/_posts/2016-04-28-meet-retrofit2.md

 If you need something different, just take a look at the sources of [HttpLoggingInterceptor](https://github.com/square/okhttp/tree/master/okhttp-logging-interceptor) class for some hints to get you started and write your own logger!

-One final word of caution: if you want to log full request headers then remember that it could possibly leak sensitive information like "Authorization" header.
+One final word of caution: if you want to log full request headers then remember that it could possibly leak sensitive information like „Authorization” header.
 This is exactly a case where you could consider writing your own Logger that would simply omit such headers completely.

 ## RxJava